olaferlandsen/ffmpeg-php-class/README.md

 You can download FFmpeg class via Github [here](https://github.com/olaferlandsen/ffmpeg-php-class/archive/master.zip)

-Or If you want intall via Composer, try with `composer require olaferlandsen/ffmpeg-php-class`
+Or If you want install via Composer, try with `composer require olaferlandsen/ffmpeg-php-class`

 ## Examples